iDebugAll/devnet_marathon_endgame/README.md

 A standalone node with Nornir host object name is included to resulting topology in case of any errors.

 The script is able to handle missing LLDP adjacencies properly (internet-rtr01.virl.info above).
-The script may handle missing access to sinle intermediate nodes properly (core-rtr01.devnet.lab and core-rtr02.devnet.lab above) in case if they run LLDP.
+The script may handle missing access to single intermediate nodes properly (core-rtr01.devnet.lab and core-rtr02.devnet.lab above) in case if they run LLDP.

 Node icons are being chosen automatically based on points below with descending priority:
   - Based on LLDP capabilities received and collected from neighbors.